Schindler's List: Reaction of the Jewish community

 At a 1994 Village Voice symposium about the film, historian Annette Insdorf described how her mother, a survivor of three concentration camps, felt gratitude that the Holocaust story was finally being told in a major film that would be widely viewed.
 Hungarian Jewish author Imre Kertész, a Holocaust survivor, feels it is impossible for life in a Nazi concentration camp to be accurately portrayed by anyone who did not experience it first-hand.
 While commending Spielberg for bringing the story to a wide audience, he found the film's final scene at the graveyard neglected the terrible after-effects of the experience on the survivors and implied that they came through emotionally unscathed.
 Rabbi Uri D. Herscher found the film an "appealing" and "uplifting" demonstration of humanitarianism.
 Norbert Friedman noted that, like many Holocaust survivors, he reacted with a feeling of solidarity towards Spielberg of a sort normally reserved for other survivors.
-Albert L. Lewis, Spielberg's childhood rabbi and teacher, described the movie as "Steven's gift to his mother, to his people, and in a sense to himself.
+Albert L. Lewis, Spielberg's childhood rabbi and teacher, described the film as "Steven's gift to his mother, to his people, and in a sense to himself.
 Now he is a full human being."